-Eating Seasonally and Consciously for Vitality
+Eating Consciously & Seasonally for Vitality

 1) What Is Your Body Doing With It?

+Eat consciously.
 Consider, before you eat, what is the purpose of the nutrients you are about to consume?
 Oh, I know, maybe that chocolate just tastes good and makes you happy, right?
 But think about regular meals – breakfast, lunch and dinner, and some of those snacks in between.
 Does your body need protein for muscle function or repair?
 Does your body need fuel for physical activity?
 You’re about to eat that fresh juicy peach all by itself – that’s an awful lot of quick energy right there, are you sure your body can handle it?

 Many of the food choices we make have nothing to do with our awareness of what our body needs.
 We eat out of convenience or emotional desire.
 What if you were to take command of your physical body as a powerful, functioning tool for living a vibrant life, and gave thought to what it needed to thrive?

 Our tastes buds can tell us a lot about a food and whether or not it is optimal for our needs.
 Nature exhibits this often when animals instinctually choose certain foods over others.
 As good as one food might taste to one person, it might be highly unpalatable to another, and for very good reason.

 Don’t be afraid to take a bite of something, and while chewing it slowly, consider – how does this taste?
 Do I really like it?
 One bite, two bites, five bites – and those nuts you’re eating might start to taste… well, not as good as they did at the first bite.
 That’s good!
 That’s telling you something.
 That’s your body telling you that 5 nuts was exactly what you needed and no more.

 In a culture where people want to put boundaries on the types of food that you should and should not eat, let your awareness of your body’s own taste buds dictate your food choices and set your own boundaries.